pwaring/komodo-build/README.md

 `gcc` command both point to `clang`, which will not compile Komodo.
 * `X_INCLUDES`: Path to X11 includes, likely to be: `/opt/X11/include`
 * `X_LIBRARIES`: Path to X11 libraries, likely to be: `/opt/X11/lib`

+## Running Komodo

+To run Komodo locally after building, you need to specify an environment variable so that the shared Glib and GTK libraries are picked up:

+LD_LIBRARY_PATH=${HOME}/kmd ${HOME}/kmd/bin/kmd